Petroleum Vapor Intrusion (PVI) Compendium

 - Spreadsheet for An Approach for Developing Site-Specific Lateral and Vertical Inclusion Zones within which Structures Should be Evaluated for Petroleum Vapor Intrusion due to Releases of Motor Fuel from Underground Storage Tanks (134K, You may need the MS Excel Viewer to read this file) This spreadsheet is intended to facilitate application of the concepts illustrated in the ORD issue paper (above).

-- Petroleum Hydrocarbons And Chlorinated Hydrocarbons Differ In Their Potential For Vapor Intrusion (PDF).
+- Petroleum Hydrocarbons And Chlorinated Solvents Differ In Their Potential For Vapor Intrusion (PDF).
 EPA.
 March 2012.
 (13 pp, 655K)

-This document describes how petroleum and chlorinated hydrocarbons behave differently in the subsurface and how these differences can influence whether there is a potential for vapor intrusion to occur.
+This document describes how petroleum hydrocarbons and chlorinated solvents behave differently in the subsurface and how these differences can influence whether there is a potential for vapor intrusion to occur.

 Additional Vapor Intrusion Resources